 Protect Local Waterways by Following Maryland’s Lawn Fertilizer Law

 - Skip the spring fertilizer, especially if your lawn is healthy.
-Fertilizing lawns in spring promotes excessive top growth at the expense of roots.
+Fall is the best time to fertilize cool-season grasses.

 - Leave grass clippings on the lawn.
 They provide free fertilizer all season long.

-- Clean up any fertilizer on sidewalks or other impervious surfaces.
+- Clean up fertilizer that lands on sidewalks or other impervious surfaces.

 - Keep fertilizer applications 10 to 15 feet away from waterways.

-- Do not apply fertilizer if heavy rain is expected.
+- Do not apply fertilizer if heavy rain is predicted.

 Follow Maryland Department of Agriculture on Twitter @MdAgDept